Ising Model: Local Spin Correlations and Conformal Invariance: Introduction

 \section{Introduction}

-The 2D Ising model is one of the most studied models of equilibrium statistical mechanics.
-It consists of a random assignment of $\pm1$ spins $\sigma_{x}$ to the faces of (subgraphs of) the square grid $\mathbb{Z}^{2}$ ; the spins tend to align with their neighbors; the probability of a configuration is proportional to $e^{-\beta H}$ where the energy $H$ is $\sum_{i\sim j}\left(-\sigma_{i}\sigma_{j}\right)$, summing over pairs of adjacent faces ; alignment strength is controlled by the parameter $\beta>0$, usually identified with the inverse of the temperature.
-See Section 1.1 for a more rigorous definition.
+The 2D Ising model is one of the most studied models of statistical mechanics.
+In its simplest formulation it consists of a random assignment of $\pm1$ spins $\sigma_{x}$ to the faces of (subgraphs of) the square grid $\mathbb{Z}^{2}$; the spins tend to align with their neighbors; the probability of a configuration is proportional to $e^{-\beta H\left(\sigma\right)}$ where the energy $H(\sigma)=-\sum_{i\sim j}\sigma_{i}\sigma_{j}$ sums over pairs of adjacent faces; alignment strength is controlled by the parameter $\beta>0$, usually identified with the inverse temperature.

 The 2D Ising model has found applications in many areas of science, from description of magnets to ecology and image processing.
 Due to its simplicity and emergent features, it is interesting both as a discrete probability and statistical field theory model.
-Of particular physical interest is the phase transition at critical value $\beta_{c}$ such that for $\beta<\beta_{c}$ the system is disordered at large scales while for $\beta>\beta_{c}$ a long-range ferromagnetic order arises.
-In classical discrete probability, the phase transition can be described in terms of the infinite-volume limits: in the disordered phase $\beta<\beta_{c}$ only one Gibbs probability measure exists, while for $\beta>\beta_{c}$, measures are convex combinations of two pure measures.
-It has a continuous phase transition since only one Gibbs measure exists at $\beta=\beta_{c}$.
+Of particular physical interest is the phase transition at the critical point $\beta_{c}$: for $\beta<\beta_{c}$ the system is disordered at large scales while for $\beta>\beta_{c}$ a long-range ferromagnetic order arises.
+Classically, the phase transition can be described in terms of the infinite-volume limit: in the disordered phase $\beta<\beta_{c}$ there is a unique Gibbs measure, while in the ordered phase $\beta>\beta_{c}$ infinite-volume measures are convex combinations of two extremal measures.
+It has a continuous phase transition: only one Gibbs measure exists at $\beta=\beta_{c}$.

-Critical lattice models at continuous phase transitions are expected to have universal scaling limits (independent of the choice of lattice and other details), as (non-rigorously) suggested by the Renormalization Group.
-The scaling limits of (a large class of) critical 2D models are expected to exhibit conformal symmetry.
-This can loosely be formulated as follows: for a conformal mapping $\varphi$ acting on the domain $\Omega\subset\mathbb{C}$, we have
+Critical lattice models at continuous phase transition points are widely expected to have universal scaling limits (independent of the choice of lattice and other details).
+In 2D, such scaling limits are expected to exhibit conformal symmetry.
+This can be loosely formulated as follows: for a conformal mapping $\varphi:\Omega\to\tilde{\Omega}$,